iroshanvidanage/sre-lab-terraform/README.md

 - There can be instances where a single config file can contain resources which need to be deployed to different regions.
 - Can utilize the alias meta-argument in the provider block.
+- Even in multiple provider you need to define unique local name for resource names.
 - [multi-provider.tf](./multi-provider.tf)